 A minimum of 21 months of residence work (fall, spring, summer, fall, and spring) is required.

 See General Admission Requirements.
-Graduate applicants in the M.S.N. program must hold a Bachelor of Science in Nursing (B.S.N.), hold an active Florida nursing license, and be employed by Pensacola Christian College.
+Graduate applicants in the M.S.N. program must hold a Bachelor of Science in Nursing (B.S.N.), hold an active Florida nursing license (or a valid license through the enhanced nurse licensure compact), and be employed by Pensacola Christian College.

 See Graduation Requirements.